cBioPortal/cbioportal/docs/deployment/customization/application.properties-Reference.md

 ```

 # Add Custom Buttons to data tables
 Custom Buttons can be defined which will conditionally appear in all group comparison data tables (with CopyDownloadControls) to launch a custom URL.
 This can be used, for example, to launch a software application (that is installed on the user's system) with the data.
 This configuration can also customize new elements on the Visualize page.
-It points to a JSON file on the classpath.
-(See [download_custom_buttons reference](/deployment/customization/download_custom_buttons-Reference.md)).
+It points to a JSON file on the server.
+The following example works for the standard docker configuration where PORTAL_HOME is set to /cbioportal-webapp.
+(See [download_custom_buttons reference](download_custom_buttons-Reference.md)).

 ```
-download_custom_buttons_json=classpath:/custom_buttons/download_custom_button_avm.json
+download_custom_buttons_json=/cbioportal-webapp/custom_buttons/download_custom_button_avm.json
 ```